 In the old days, one (and almost the only) way to go was through radio.
 Although you can still do that now, with online radio, this isn’t the only way of getting your music heard.

 That is why I give you this list of 7 things to help you promote your music online.

 Nr.
 1 – Soundcloud

 If you haven’t heard of Soundcloud, you are missing out.
 Really.

 Soundcloud is around since 2007 and made name because they give the opportunity to upload your music online, for free, and distribute/share it across the net.

 The cool thing about this is that you can create a professional looking account, record some awesome music, and are free to use it however you want.
 You can create a playlist, create private tracks to share only with your fans, give the option to download songs, add a professional bio, upload great images and all that cool stuff.
 If you have no place online yet to put your music, I would recommend that you start out with SoundCloud.
 The setup is easy, and you can double check if you have all the settings optimized in this article, which explains how to set up the perfect SoundCloud account.

 Nr 2 – Youtube

 Who doesn’t know Youtube?
-That awesome free video platform where you can find videos about almost everything.
+That excellent free video platform where you can find videos about almost everything.

 But is it a good idea to post your music on there?